s81320/cleveland/code/basecases/clusterMedoids/readme.md

 Script file dataEval-cluster-selectHighOObAcc-02.R

 We select a subforest from cluster medoids (far apart trees) that also have a high oob accuracy on the training data (on observations from the training set that were not actually used to build the tree).
-In the first base case (random sampling) we have seen (using a linear model) that a high oob accuracy positively affects the accuracy ratio.
+In the first base case (random sampling) we have seen (using a linear model) that a high oob accuracy might positively affect the accuracy ratio.

 ![](plot.png) | ![](plot2.png)